department-of-veterans-affairs/caseflow/reports/sql_queries/README.md

 ```
 > bundle exec rake 'sql:validate[reports/sql_queries,reports/queries_output]'
 ```
-which runs queries specified in the reports/sql_queries/`*.sql` files and saves the output to reports/queries_output for comparison and diagnostics.
+which runs queries specified in the `reports/sql_queries/*.sql` files and saves the output to `reports/queries_output` for comparison and diagnostics.

+For Rake tasks, arguments are passed in using brackets -- see [How To Use Arguments In a Rake Task](https://thoughtbot.com/blog/how-to-use-arguments-in-a-rake-task).

 ## Background

 See code comments in lib/tasks/sql.rake for more detail.
-RSpec file spec/lib/tasks/sql_spec.rb also validates all the queries in this directory against data in the `test` database.
+RSpec file `spec/lib/tasks/sql_spec.rb` also validates all the queries in this directory against data in the `test` database.
 This ensures the *.sql files are syntactically ready for use in query result validation.